-In vitro anti-stain, stain removal and tooth whitening testing to evaluate the performance of toothpastes, mouthwashes, strips, varnishes, gels & other dentifrices
+Anti-stain, stain removal and tooth whitening laboratory testing to evaluate the performance of toothpastes, mouthwashes, strips, varnishes, gels & other dentifrices

-Quantification of stain prevention, stain removal and whitening is often required to provide support for a wide range of tooth whitening products.
-Such data is often used in the generation of marketing claims or to guide further formulation development.
+Assessment of tooth anti-stain, stain removal or teeth whitening efficacy of novel oral care products such as whitening toothpaste, stain control mouthwashes or whitening strips can accelerate product development.
+This data is often used in the generation of marketing claims or to guide further formulation development.

-Our dedicated team of oral care scientists conduct robust in vitro studies using relevant models for anti-stain, stain removal and whitening testing.
-We are particularly adept at designing bespoke testing for your specific needs combining visual, instrumental and photographic assessments enabling our customers to power ahead safely.
+Our dedicated team of oral care scientists conduct robust in vitro studies using relevant models for anti-stain, stain removal, and whitening testing.
+We are particularly adept at designing bespoke testing for your whitening toothpaste, stain control mouthwash or whitening strip products and your specific testing needs combining visual, instrumental and photographic assessments enabling our customers to power ahead safely.

 A typical anti-stain study would measure in vitro stain build-up on human or bovine enamel specimens following multiple exposure to test product, saliva (human or artificial) and a specially formulated staining solution containing a mixture of tea, coffee, red wine and tobacco extract.
 Relevant controls or benchmark products would be included and the test would be appropriately powered to reveal any significant product differences.
 Stain can be assessed subjectively by trained assessors or instrumentally using a chromameter that measures lightness and hue (L*a*b*).